 - Uh, what?

-EH!
+What?!
 Already, this left me less than ten days to prepare my mind and announce my decision to quit to my boss.

 Of course, this was because we had decided to announce the news during the evening.
 The meal was excellent, and then came the time when our boss began his little speech to thank us for the quality of work we had provided during the year.